RediSearch/RediSearch/docs/Extensions.md

 The return value of the function is double representing the final score of the result.
 Returning 0 causes the result to be counted, but if there are results with a score greater than 0, they will appear above it.
-To completely filter out a result and not count it in the totals, the scorer should return the special value `RS_SCORE_FILTEROUT` (which is internally to negative infinity, or -1/0).
+To completely filter out a result and not count it in the totals, the scorer should return the special value `RS_SCORE_FILTEROUT` (which is internally set to negative infinity, or -1/0).

 ### RSScoringFunctionCtx